-The e-mail addresses afforded to students are meant to serve as a broader means of communication between the students and teaching staff.
-They can be used to provide comments and/or suggestions on any topic related to the subject that might help to improve advancement.
-These addresses may also be used for consultations although, as far as is possible, these will be attended to during the times set aside for tutorials.
+Besides, students can contact the teaching staff through the e-mail system available in the WebCT platform.
+This system can be used to provide comments and/or suggestions on any topic related to the subject that might help to improve advancement and may also be used for consultations although, as far as is possible, these will be attended to during the times set aside for tutorials.
 Questions regarding examination sittings, tutorial timetables and any other information available on the website or on the WebCT platform that students can easily look up will not be answered.
 It must be remembered that all e-mails must obligatorily include name, surnames, subject referred to, and group attended.
 Any message which does not include this information in full will be ignored and/or left unanswered.